bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_4.markdown

 Here the @articles is an instance variable of the articles controller class.
 It is made available to the corresponding view class.
 In this case the view is app/views/articles/index.html.erb

+The class method all retrieves all the records from the articles table.

 ### Step 11 ###

 Open the app/views/articles/index.html.erb in your IDE and add the following code: